Romans Chapter Fourteen

 Romans 14:5

 Now, Paul uses an example from the Ten Commandments which included "Remember the Sabbath day by keeping it holy".
 Today, like it was in Paul's day, the Jewish Sabbath was from sundown on Friday to sundown on Saturday.
 There were those that, after they came to Christ, thought that they should meet to worship at that time while others chose other days to meet.
-The same type of thing happens today but Paul tells us that we should listen to God and meet whenever He tells us to.
+The same type of thing happens today but Paul tells us that we should listen to God and meet whenever he tells us to.
 This is what he means by being "fully convinced".

 Romans 14:6

-God loves it when His children listen to Him and He gives us freedom so that we don't have to worry about a list of rules or traditions.
+God loves it when his children listen to him and he gives us freedom so that we don't have to worry about a list of rules or traditions.
 It is not the action or tradition that is special but the fact that we listen and follow the direction of our heavenly Father.

 Romans 14:7 & 8

 If we are in Christ, we live with the very Spirit of God in us and we are not alone.
 God does not leave or abandon us based on our actions of following some rule or tradition.
-When we die, He does not abandon us because of our past actions but instead welcomes us to be with Him in the kingdom of heaven.
+When we die, he does not abandon us because of our past actions but instead welcomes us to be with him in the kingdom of heaven.

 Romans 14:9 & 10